mincong-h/mincong-h.github.io/_posts/2022-03-27-setting-up-monitoring-for-java-with-datadog.md

 Option | Description
 :--- | :---
 `-e DD_API_KEY` | This environment variable specifies the API key of Datadog.
-`-e DD_LOGS_ENABLED` | This environment variable indicates that the logs integration in enabled.
+`-e DD_LOGS_ENABLED` | This environment variable indicates that the logs integration is enabled.
 `-e DD_LOGS_CONFIG_CONTAINER_COLLECT_ALL` | This environment variable adds a log configuration that enables log collection for all containers.
 `-e DD_SITE` | This environment variable is used to ask the agent to send data to the EU site.
 `-v /run/user/1000/docker.sock:/var/run/docker.sock:ro` | This option binds the Docker socket `/run/user/1000/docker.sock` to containers' `/var/run/docker.sock` so that Datadog agent can monitor the Docker engine.